 - Enter the command: docker-compose exec -T dbpostgres pg_dumpall -U postgres > pgdump

 5. Check your current directory and a new file called ‘pgdump’ should appear.

 6. Enter command docker-compose down to stop all container

-7. Set up new docker-compose file with new 2.4.3 build.
+7. Set up new docker-compose file.
 Update all variables and enter in NEW license key provided from your Account Manager.

 - Check your volumes and delete the manifest_postgres one.
 (IMPT!
 This will delete all your Manifest data, check ‘pgdump’ file is still in your file.)